-The Wunderlich syndrome is a rare condition, where spontaneous renal haemorrhage occurs into the subcapsular and perirenal spaces 2.
+Wunderlich syndrome is a rare condition, in which spontaneous nontraumatic renal haemorrhage occurs into the subcapsular and perirenal spaces 2.

-The Wunderlich's syndrome is clinically characterized by the Lenk's triad which are
+Wunderlich syndrome is clinically characterized by Lenk's triad

 - acute flank pain

-Haemorrhage is seen in perinephric region, often with a primary lesion seen within the kidney e.g. angiomyolipoma, renal cell carcinoma etc.
+Haemorrhage in the perinephric space, often with a primary lesion seen within the kidney, e.g. angiomyolipoma, renal cell carcinoma.

 Treatment and prognosis

-If the haemorrhage is self limiting and patient is responsive to fluid resuscitation, patient can be managed conservatively.
-Angiographic selective embolization is also recommended.
-In hemodynamically unstable patients, however emergent nephrectomy (partial / total) is advised3.
+If the haemorrhage is self-limiting and the patient is responsive to fluid resuscitation, the patient can be managed conservatively.
+Angiographic selective embolisation may be pursued in haemodynamically stable patients.
+In haemodynamically unstable patients, emergent nephrectomy (partial or total) is often required 3.